JoshMarino/gazebo_and_ros_control/README.md

 ```

 *8) Step eight:*
-Now you can launch the ros_controlled robot simulation in Gazebo: `roslaunch rrbot_files mini_project.launch position:=true`.
+Now you can launch the ros_control robot simulation in Gazebo: `roslaunch rrbot_files mini_project.launch position:=true`.
-The command should load the RRBot in Gazebo and Rviz.
+The command should load the RRBot in Gazebo and RViz.

 #####Goal 2#####
 The second goal was to modify the RRBot to an RRRBot, essentially adding an extra link between link 3 and the camera and laser links.

 To add this part to our project, we created a sub package called rrrbot_files in the gazebo_and_ros_control package.
-Every new catkin package requires its own package.xml file:
+Every new catkin package requires its own package.xml file and CMakeLists.txt:
 ```
 <?xml version="1.0"?>
 <package>